at0dd/tesla-api/README.md

 ----------------------------

 #### Setup Dependency Injection

 In the `Startup.cs` file, add the following to the `ConfigureServices` method to allow the TeslaAPI to be dependency injected.
 ```c#
 services.AddScoped<ITeslaAPI, TeslaAPI>();
 ```

 #### Making a Request

 To make a request with the Tesla API, you'll need to create a `HttpClient` and set the `User-Agent` header to an identifier for your application.

 #### Authenticating with Tesla

-Follow the standard OAuth process [documented here](https://tesla-api.timdorr.com/api-basics/authentication) to get an access token.
+Follow the standard OAuth process [as documented by Tim Dorr](https://tesla-api.timdorr.com/api-basics/authentication) to get an access token.
 After getting an access token, add it to the `Authorization` header on the `HttpClient`, which is passed into data API calls.

+You can use the [TeslaAuth](https://github.com/tomhollander/TeslaAuth/) package that provides a .net implementation to obtain a (refresh) token.

 #### Example

 ```c#
 public class TeslaService
 {